60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Before reading about what to do in Jasper, let’s review where exactly it is.
 Jasper National Park is the largest park in the Canadian Rocky Mountains system.
 At 11,000 km2, it’s the size of some small countries.
 Jasper is located north of Banff and west of Edmonton.

-The townsite of Jasper sits in the Athabasca River Valley, pretty much on the border of BC.
+Jasper’s townsite sits in the Athabasca River Valley, which is pretty much on the border of BC.
 Jasper National Park is located in Treaty 6 and Treaty 8, as well as the traditional lands of the Anishinabe, Aseniwuche Winewak, Dene-zaa, Nêhiyawak, Secwépemc, Stoney Nakoda, and Métis.

 The Best Things to do in Jasper